Grab a list of all the PHP modules currently installed

 Downgrading to php7.3 on Amazon Linux 2

 Installing an up to date version of PHP on Amazon Linux 2 is straightforward.
-You can follow , which makes use of the amazon-linux-extras command.
+You can follow this tutorialarrow-up-right, which makes use of the amazon-linux-extras command.

 I found myself, however, in the unusual position of needing to run run an out of date version of PHP on AWS.
-The issue is that is developing a WordPress plugin, and this plugin must run on PHP 7.3.
+The issue is that one of my clientsarrow-up-right is developing a WordPress plugin, and this plugin must run on PHP 7.3.
 The standard on Amazon Linux 2 these day is PHP 7.4.

 Here are the steps I went through to coax my system from PHP 7.4 down to 7.3.
 I hope you don't find yourself needing these instructions, but if you do, enjoy!